isabella232/asset-compute.en/README.md

-# Adobe's Asset Compute Service Documentation
+# Adobe Asset Compute Service Documentation

-This is the repository for documentation of Adobe's Asset Compute Service.
+This is the repository for documentation of Adobe Asset Compute Service.

 Your contributions to the documentation are welcome.
 See the following resources: